Chief Operating Officer

 How many languages do you speak?
 Please write them in a list.
 Which is your mother tongue?

-My second language is English and my mother tongue - Bulgarian.
-I know a bit of Russian but I am not very fluent in speaking it, although I understand.
+My second language is English and my mother tongue – Bulgarian.
+I know a bit of Russian but I am not very fluent in speaking it, although I understand it.
+Something interesting for me is that I can grasp approximately 30% of conversations that are led in any of the European languages without knowing the languages.

 What is your favorite sport or hobby in your free time?
 Why is it so?
 Any interesting stories on it?

-My biggest passion is traveling.
-This hobby gives me sparkle for life, dreaming big and the possibility to discover other cultures and eras.
+My biggest passion is travelling.
+This hobby gives me a sparkle for life, dreaming big and the possibility to discover other cultures and eras.
 I love the fact that it gives my brain and soul a respite from the daily routine and stress.

 - I am addicted to all things yellow.